sharife/goldenthread-v2/site/content/productions/the-return.md

     Meet the Playwrights Hanna Eady and Edward Mast.
 Reception hosted by community members

-    Mona Masri and Hassan Fouda.
+    Mona Masri and Jumana Muwafi, with support by Layal Nawfal and Ziad Saba.\

+    \

     **Sunday, Aug 10, 2025**